819 Milton Street

 I feel that too much of the site will be driveway to backyard parking lot.
 Also make it a 4 plex now.
 Change the structure to have eight parking spaces across the front of the building in the basement.
 Each suite gets two in a row parking spaces.
 Allow the yard to be large for lawns gardens and trees.
 Potentially 20 people could be living on this now one city lot.
 They need space.
 Not yards filled with concrete/pavement and 8 cars.

-eddchur asked about 3 years ago
+eddchur asked almost 4 years ago

 Any property owner (or authorized representative) is entitled to make an application to change the zoning of their property.
 In this case, the owners have proposed a duplex and not a quadraplex.
 However, the units would be constructed as “suite ready” to enable a simple Building Permit application for future conversion.
 Suite readiness involves ensuring that all internal electrical and fire protection requirements are met as well as the provision of sufficient entries, parking and private outdoor space.